 Of the hundreds of couples I’ve helped through such situations in my intensive marriage retreats, I have never found a couple who correctly understood what was really at the root of the distress that was tearing them apart.
 Each partner had theories about what was going on.
 But usually that involved blaming.
 Nobody saw the larger picture.
 And typically there was a whole lot of misinterpretation that prevented each person from truly understanding the other — or feeling understood themselves.

-Without an accurate understanding, it is virtually impossible to do anything to change things for the better.
+Without an accurate understanding, it is impossible to change things for the better.
 Combine a correct understanding with tools to communicate well and reconnect emotionally, and a couple can work as a team with anything that stresses either partner.
 Coming to fully know and empathetically understand one another — and getting the tools to work together through issues — are typical outcomes of an intensive retreat.